Roundabout: Railways

 In Jensen Beach, Florida, the main line of the Florida East Coast Railway running north–south bisects the two-lane roundabout at the junction of Jensen Beach Boulevard running east–west.
 It hosts three other roads and the service entrance to a large shopping plaza.
 Boom barriers line the railway crossings.
-The landscaped central island bisected by the tracks was originally curbed/kerbed, but 18-wheelers had trouble negotiating the roundabout, so the curbs were replaced with painted concrete strips.
+The landscaped central island bisected by the tracks was originally kerbed, but 18-wheelers had trouble negotiating the roundabout, so the kerbs were replaced with painted concrete strips.
 The roundabout was built in the early 2000s and improved traffic flow, although long freight trains often cause delays.

 Two roundabouts in the Melbourne metropolitan area, Highett, Victoria and Hampton, have heavy rail crossing the roundabout and through the inner circle.
 Boom barriers protect the railway from oncoming traffic at the appropriate points in the roundabout.

 At the Driescher Kreisel in Bergisch Gladbach, Germany, a railway serving a nearby paper factory crosses a roundabout located next to a shopping centre and pedestrian zone.
 The flow of traffic and pedestrians is governed by 14 barriers, 22 traffic lights and 8 loudspeakers.
 The barriers close three times daily for 7 minutes to allow trains to pass.